joehiggi1758/audit-application/README.md

 #### Other
 - **Compliance Checks**: Quickly get answers about policy compliance by querying related sections of regulatory documents.
-- **Training and Knowledge Sharing**: Use the chatbot for training junior auditors by providing instant access to critical insights from various documents.
+- **Training and Knowledge Sharing**: Use the chatbot for training junior associates by providing instant access to critical insights from various documents.

 ## Deployment
 This application is designed for easy deployment in a cloud or on-premises environment using Linux.
 The containerized nature ensures consistent performance and ease of scalability, it also ensures data privacy as data isn't used to retrain the base model and/or doesn't leave the application.